Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-mechanics.md

 ### Daily exchange rate updates

-To update the ratio, the ANKR backend:
+To update the ratio, the Ankr backend:

 1. Collects information about all stakes in progress and rewards to be received by the end of the current validation period.